GSA/search-gov-website/indexing/how-search-engines-index-content-better-discoverability.md

 `<meta name="robots" content="noindex, nofollow" />`

 You can also add an X-Robots-Tag to you HTTP header response to control indexing for a given page.
-This requires deeper access to servers than our customers usually have themselves, so if you are interested in learning more, you can do so [here](https://developers.google.com/search/reference/robots_meta_tag) {% external_link %}.
+This requires deeper access to servers than our customers usually have themselves, so if you are interested in learning more, you can do so [here](https://developers.google.com/search/reference/robots_meta_tag) .

 If you have content that should be indexed when it’s fresh, but needs to be removed from the index once it’s outdated, you’ll want to take a few actions: